 The best thing about being a statistician is that you get to play in everyone’s backyard.

-Insofar as this gap exists today, it has existed for at least as long as statistics has been applied in the sciences and business.
-Astronomers and microbiologists do not have the time or means to become experts in both their own fields and statistics, even if they have the interest.
-They do however know they need statistical expertise (perhaps because peer reviewers tell them).
 Statisticians happily filled this gap.
-We called filling this gap “collaboration” (or perhaps “consultation” if there is an exchange of money), and we called those who specialize in the application of statistics (the playing), rather than the theory of statistics, “applied statisticians”.
+We called filling this gap “collaboration” (or perhaps “consultation” if there is an exchange of money), and we called those who specialize in the application of statistics (the playing), as oppopsed to the theory of statistics, “applied statisticians”.
 This is largely a good thing.
 You can make a decent living solving other people’s problems, and are therefore valuable precisely because you can solve other people’s problems.
-Astronomers and microbiologists can focus on their own expertise, saving time and effort.
+People can focus on their own expertise, and statisticians can apply their expertise.
 Everyone prospers due to specialization, much like in the economy.

 AI As A Direct-To-Consumer Solution